 Partial differential equations for steady flow were solved, representing conservation of mass and three components of momentum, these being the familiar Navier-Stokes equations which govern fluid flow.
-Conservation equations of this form have been solved for: three components of momentum, thermal energy, two turbulence variables (k and epsilon - see below), and smoke concentration.
-The mass continuity equation is also solved and is expressed in the form of a pressure-correction equation, from which the pressure field is determined.
+Conservation equations of this form have been solved for the following variables: three components of momentum, thermal energy, two turbulence variables (k and epsilon - see below), and smoke concentration.
+The mass continuity equation is also solved.
+This is expressed in the form of a pressure-correction equation, from which the pressure field is determined.

-A "turbulence model" represented the effects of turbulent mixing.
+A "turbulence model" has been employed to represent the effects of turbulent mixing.
 The standard "k-epsilon" model was employed; this requires the solution of two additional equations, for turbulence kinetic energy (k) and dissipation rate (epsilon).
 It was not considered necessary to solve for radiative heat fluxes.